ginstrom/paladin-novel/manuscript/chapter-03.md

 Gond's knuckles whitened around his bowl.
 "And the temples bless it."

 "Of course they do.
 Kemiss blesses commerce, Turin blesses order, and both gods apparently smile on profitable ventures."
 Maera stood, moving to tend the fire.
 "The salt mines always need workers.
 The quarries too.
 Most last six months, maybe eight if they're strong.
-Long enough to be forgotten by anyone who might come looking."
+Short enough to be forgotten before anyone might come looking."

 "But some do come looking," Sim said quietly.

 Maera's poker paused in the coals.
 "Some do.
 And some find what they're seeking."
-She didn't elaborate, but her eyes flicked toward a small wooden box on the highest shelf—carved with intricate patterns that definitely looked elven.
+She didn't elaborate, but her eyes flicked toward a small wooden box on the highest shelf—carved with intricate patterns that looked elven to Gond's untrained eye.

-"Then keep these two alive," she said, returning to her seat.
+"Heal and guide, eh?
+Then keep these two alive," she said to Sim, returning to her seat.
 The corner of her mouth twitched—not quite a smile, but close.

 Gond set down his empty bowl.
 "We're heading for Blackwater.
 I have business there.
-Two men who betrayed me—Borin and Kael.
-They sold me to slavers for thirty pieces of silver."
+I'm looking for the men who betrayed me, and the inns there will be a good place to start.
+I've got scores to settle."
 His voice dropped to a growl.
 "I intend to collect what they owe."

 Pell's eyes brightened at the mention of the city.
 "Streets full of opportunity.
 Coin changing hands.
 Information for sale."